fithisux/imdb_graphdb_article/README.md

 ## Kuzudb version
 It generates a KuzuDB graph database in kuzudb_elt folder.

+Install depenencies in a virtual environment from `requirments.txt`.
+In my case

+>  python.exe -m venv venv
+>
+>  venv\Scripts\activate.bat
+>
+>  pip3 install -r requirements.txt
+>

-Please run the [kuzudb_export.ipynb](kuzudb_version/kuzudb_export.ipynb) notebook while having fixed if necessary the paths in order to export to parquet.
+Please run in virtual environemt the [kuzudb_export.ipynb](kuzudb_version/kuzudb_export.ipynb) notebook while having fixed if necessary the paths in order to export to parquet.
-Please run the [kuzudb_load.ipynb](kuzudb_version/kuzudb_load.ipynb) to load graph to kuzudb.
+Please run in virtual environemt the [kuzudb_load.ipynb](kuzudb_version/kuzudb_load.ipynb) to load graph to kuzudb.

 To view your graph and run interactive queries use next command (change accordingly)